-Under its Royal Charter and its license with the Engineering Council the El accredits programmes against a range of different standards and titles.
+Under its Royal Charter and its license with the Engineering Council the EI accredits programmes against a range of different standards and titles.
 Accreditation indicates that your programme delivers a foundation from which your students can go on to demonstrate professional competence once they have gained experience and applied their knowledge to an appropriate standard in the workplace.

 Accreditation is based on intake year and programmes may be eligible for more than one type of accreditation.
-Accreditation is normally awarded for a period of up to 5 years.
+Accreditation is normally awarded for a period of 5 years, but there may be variations to suit particular circumstances.